osquery/osquery/docs/wiki/deployment/aws-logging.md

 Configuration flags for kinesis logger:

 ````
---aws_kinesis_random_partition_id VALUE         Use random partition keys when sending data to kinesis.
+--aws_kinesis_random_partition_key VALUE         Use random partition keys when sending data to kinesis.
 Using random values will load balance over stream shards if you are using multiple shards in a stream.
 Default is "false".
 ````

 ### Kinesis Firehose